 A Guide to Understanding the Body Condition Score (BCS)

 A healthy weight is crucial for the well-being of our four-legged friends.
-Many dog owners face the question of whether their dog has the ideal weight or if it might be too thin or too fat.
+Many dog owners face the question of whether their dog has the ideal weight or if it might be too thin or too heavy.
 For such assessments, there is a helpful tool: the Body Condition Score (BCS).
-This standardized scoring system used by veterinarians helps to accurately assess a dog's nutritional status.
+This standardized scoring system used by veterinarians helps to accurately evaluate a dog's nutritional status.

 What is the Body Condition Score?

-The BCS is measured on a scale from 1 to 9 and categorizes dogs into three weight categories:
+The BCS is measured on a scale from 1 to 9 and divides dogs into three weight categories:

 - BCS 1 to 3: Underweight